 “In practice, other companies find that most people prefer to continue their usual work arrangement.
 Many people and some jobs are not suited for telecommuting.
 In my case, it’s a good match.
 Why don’t we go ahead and give it a fair trial period?”

 You can stop with that short reply or add the following:

-“Should there be a strong response to my arrangement, it would be good cause for us as an organization to look at setting up a policy and procedure for dealing with new requests.
-There are thousands of employers which use telecommuting and flexible scheduling as a business strategy after which we could model ourselves.
-Those who don’t have policies are handling it successfully on an informal basis between supervisor and employee, just as I am with you now.
+“Should there be a strong response to my arrangement, we could explore setting up a procedure for dealing with new requests.
+There are lots of employers using telecommuting as a productivity and employee retention strategy.
+[Employer name] could benefit from these advantages, too.
 Why don’t we view my trial period as a test?”

 Notice a couple of things: One, you’re ending each response with a question that invites reasonable action—and a reasonable response from your manager.
 It’s subtle, but effective.